jakobgabriel/blog-resume-jakob-gabriel/resume-english.md

             - Collaboration in the definition of part-related gauge layouts
             - Creation and maintenance of test instructions
             - Creation of the pre-series control plan, the series control plan as well as production flow chart
-            - Determination and evaluation of quality-relevant customer requirements within the feasability Study and process fmea
+            - Determination and evaluation of quality-relevant customer requirements within the feasability Study and process FMEA
             - Checking the drawings for compliance with internal specifications as well as quality-relevant topics
-            - Documentation of deviations or requirements during the manufacturability process.
+            - Documentation of deviations or requirements during the manufacturability process
             - Coordination and moderation of the FMEA meetings
             - Participation in FMEA meetings
-            - Carrying out risk analyses
+            - Carrying out risk analysis
             - Participation in internal process series as well as in customer acceptance tests
-            - Coordination/scheduling of customer appointments with global Quality Planner and production
+            - Coordination/scheduling of customer appointments with global Quality Planner and internal Stakeholders
             - Effectiveness check of the Poka Yoke measures
             - Checking of product and process-related documents for correctness
             - Checking of product and process-related documents for correctness and completeness - Initiation and supervision of process capability studies
             - Enforcement of the principle of autonomous monitoring at every production site.
             - Specification, instruction and monitoring of compliance with workplace and inspection documentation.
-            - Continuous improvement with the aim of reducing quality costs
+            - Introduction of continuous improvement actions with the aim of reducing quality costs
             - Clear identification, labelling and tracing of products as well as control according to "FIFO"
             - Ensuring the process capability of the product-relevant machines and systems
             - AS/WS/UWS within the framework of the activities